CraigDamlo/SP-1-Disintegration/STATE.md

       instead of being downmixed to mono.
 Waveform display shows both channels overlaid (R fainter) so divergence is visible.
       NOT YET confirmed by Craig by ear.
+- [x] Phase 1.3b — removed the snapshot-slot feature (the tap-load /
+      hold-save / double-tap-clear behavior on the 4 track buttons from Phase 1.1) and added two new performance controls instead: Bake and Stutter.
+Confirmed in tape-processor.js v1.9:
+        - Bake: while held, instantly blends back some already-decayed audio (relief factor 0.6) via renderPreview(), rather than waiting for loop wrap.
+On release, snaps back to the true decay state and adds a 4-second wear penalty (2x kill rate) - the relief is borrowed, not free.
+        - Stutter: freezes the real playhead at the anchor position and repeats a ~120ms chunk (with a short fade-in ramp) while held;
+          on release, playback resumes exactly where it paused, so decay progress isn't lost and no part of the loop is skipped.
+      OPEN GAP: index.html (the UI layer + what the 4 track buttons do now) wasn't available when this was logged, so the exact removal details on the UI side, and what if anything replaced the buttons' old tap/hold/double-tap behavior, aren't confirmed here yet. loadBuffer's alive-mask-threading plumbing is still present in tape-processor.js, so the removal may be UI-only - needs Craig to confirm whether the underlying save/load plumbing is still wired to anything or is now dead code to clean up.

 - [ ] Phase 1.2d — tuning pass: play with default decay curve, dropout
       feel, wow/flutter character; adjust constants in the worklet's `mutateBuffer()` (and remember to mirror any change into